Since the sailing vessel, the Hera, sank in 1914, she has undergone a lot of changes.

 The whole area had a lot of rocks around it, they grew less the further away you went.
 It was typical of a fallen stone stack.
 When it had fallen may never be known, it may have been a hundred years ago or even thousands of years ago.
 What we do know is that it is now a haven for life.
 The visibility around low water wasn’t great at between 2-4m on this day, it may be better at high water or on another day.
 It was quite interesting and although it is quite small, we only covered less than half of it.
 We shall return to have another look, we may even find some divers who would like to visit the site.

 Over the years, many photos were taken of the submarines.
 Most offered no clues as to what they were.
 One photo, from an unknown source, shows a U-Boat in a gully, with it’s stern out of the water.
-On the side of the conning tower, it’s markings of UB86 are visible.
-Quite a bit of the submarine remains underwater.
+On the side of the conning tower, it’s markings of UB86 are clearly visible.
+Quite a bit of that submarine remains underwater today.
 On a very low spring tide, some of it is visible from the surface.

-A little further east of these two wrecked submarines, there are remains of two more.
-Most of the time these lie hidden under the sand, only becoming exposed after some storms.
-These are virtually impossible to identify, although one may be UB106, according to an excerpt from the National Archive and the photograph of it being hauled ashore.
+A little further east of these two wrecked submarines, there are remains of three more.
+Most of the time the remaining bits of these lie hidden under the sand, only becoming occasionally exposed after a storm.
+These are virtually impossible to identify as submarines underwater.
+One is UB106, according to an excerpt from the National Archive and the photograph of it being hauled ashore.

 Over the years the Falmouth U-Boats have had a hard time.
 They were gradually broken up and salvaged.
 Whatever was left was then possibly flattened by George Renton in 1966/7.
-Contracted by the Navy or maybe by the Harbour Master, George did a fine job of flattening the remains.
+Contracted by the Navy or maybe by the Harbour Master, George, or whoever it was, did a fine job of flattening the remains.

 Details within the National Archive “Explosive trials on German submarines: 1921“ ref:ADM 189/102, are held at the National Archives, Kew.